-Some people choose a theme for each tree, but I think when decorating for Christmas in a small space, you should make sure everything flows easily.
+Some people choose a theme for each tree, or room in a home, but when decorating for Christmas in a small space, you should make sure everything flows easily.
 Choose a few colors and make sure all of your apartment Christmas decor follows the color and style of your space.

 3) Spread Christmas Cheer (By Singing Loud for All to Hear)

 You can add figurines and little touches of Christmas in all of your small spaces!
-If you have the space, I highly recommend putting a Christmas tree at the top of your list, even if it’s just a small one, or maybe the Peanuts tree us more your style!
+If you have the space, I highly recommend putting a Christmas tree at the top of your list, even if it’s just a small one, or maybe the Peanuts tree is more your style!
 I added little touches to our dresser in the bedroom, my bar cart, in the bookcase, and even in the kitchen and bathroom!
-I got Christmas kitchen towels and hand towels for our bathroom (not pictured), so that way, the decor flows from room to room.
+Everything from hand towels to soaps, to candels and tree decor.
+I love the way Christmas decor flows from room to room.

 The Stockings Were Hung… No Mantle, No problem

 Many apartments, including my own, don’t have a fireplace which means, no mantle to hang your stockings with care.
 I had to get creative with where I hung mine.
-I used to use command hooks, but I hated how they looked, so this year I removed the decorations above my bar cart and hung three of the stockings on the nails, and used two more to hang the other two stockings.
-I’m sure I’ll regret the extra nails come January, but it looks so much better!
+I used to use command hooks, but I hated how they looked, so this year I removed the paintings above my bar cart and hung my stockings by the nails in the wall.
+I even added a few extra for the dogs’ stockings!
+I’m sure I’ll regret the extra nails come January, but it looks so much better with the Christmas decor!

 I don’t mean where to place them, I mean re-think them all together.
 Wreaths are expensive.
 That’s why I ended up making my own for our front door originally (if you look close enough, you can definitely see the zip ties).
 I found a few that I liked, but not enough to spend the money, so instead, I grabbed two burlap bows to add to my balcony doors, and I actually think I like it better.